 - Submit Official Documents to Graduate Admissions, which include:

 - Official transcripts (in sealed envelopes) from all postsecondary institutions attended

 - Students who attended SDSU need only submit transcripts for work completed since last attendance

-- Students with international coursework must submit both the official transcript and proof of degree.
-If documents are in a language other than English, they must be accompanied by a certified English translation.
+- Students with international coursework should submit both the official transcript and proof of degree.
+If documents are in a language other than English, they should be accompanied by a certified English translation.

 Official documents should be mailed to: